Saving & Spending Taxes

-Nobody likes paying more taxes than necessary, yet many Americans leave money on the table each year through missed deductions and overlooked investment opportunities.
+Nobody likes paying more taxes than necessary, yet many Americans leave savings on the table each year through missed deductions and overlooked investment opportunities.

+Strategic tax management isn't just for the hyper-wealthy.
 Regardless of how much you earn, you can save substantially by making informed decisions about your money throughout the year.
-This guide covers 10 effective tax-reduction methods that can work for many taxpayers, from choosing the best filing status to buying municipal bonds.
+Effective tax-reduction methods like choosing the best filing status or buying municipal bonds are relatively easy to execute, you just need to know a few things before you get going.

 1. Know your tax bracket